lukstei/trading-backtest/README.md

 ### Cointegration/Pairs trading

-I've written this library to primarily try out this strategy.
+I've written this library primarily to try out this particular strategy.

 The cointegration strategy, or also known as pairs trading strategy, tries to take two stocks and create a linear model to find a optimal hedge ratio between them in order create a stationary process.